fraunhoferfokus/Xtensions/README.md

 ### Extensions to Functions

+TODO: Describe >>> operator, also for Pair (should be inlined)

 Function Composition
-TODO: Describe andThen etc.
+TODO: Describe andThen, >> etc.

+TODO: Describe Bool functions and / or / negate

 Throwing Functions
 TODO: Describe Function#filterException, Function#recoverException, etc.

-Lambda Recursion

 ### Extensions to CompletableFuture